 Music Cities USA Tour Itinerary

-Day Two: Visit the Motown Museum and Henry Ford Museum
+Day Two: Included Motown Museum and Henry Ford Museum excursions

 In 1959, Berry Gordy Jr founded a music empire that swept the globe, captured hearts and minds everywhere, and collected every music industry accolade going.
 Today, you'll have the opportunity to pay homage to this extraordinary legacy with a visit to the Hitsville USA Motown Museum.
 Here, you'll have the chance to stand in Studio A, where countless hits (and quite possibly your favourite songs) were recorded.

-Henry Ford promised to open the highways to all mankind.
-And at the huge Henry Ford museum you'll see how that vision was made a reality, as 'living exhibits' bring to life America's traditions of ingenuity and innovation.
+You'll also visit the vast, extraordinary Henry Ford museum to see how his dream of "opening the highways to all mankind" became a reality, as 'living exhibits' bring to life America's traditions of ingenuity and innovation.

-Day Three: Visit Cleveland's Rock and Roll Hall of Fame
+Day Three: Included Rock and Roll Hall of Fame excursion

 Today you'll hit the highway, travelling through Indiana and around Lake Michigan to Chicago.

-Don't miss today's optional guided tour and the chance to explore the highlights of the city where the term 'jazz' was first coined.
-As you probably know, the 'windy city' is also where the electric sound of the Chicago Blues was created as southern musicians drifted north.
+Don't miss today's optional guided tour for the chance to explore the highlights of the city where the term 'jazz' was first coined and where the electric sound of the Chicago Blues was created as southern musicians drifted north.

 You'll also be able to take in the extraordinary view from one of the city's skyscrapers, wander the lakefront parks and, later, perhaps take in a famous blues club, such as Buddy Guy's famous 'Legends'.

-Day Six: Travel Route 66 to St. Louis
+Day Six: From Chicago to St. Louis along Route 66

 Trace the course of Route 66 as we head south - via Springfield, Illinois, and its wayside celebrations of the 'Mother Road' - to St. Louis.
 Here you'll see the world's tallest arch, the Gateway Arch, which towers over the Mississippi and a city that boasts an incredibly lively and diverse music scene.

-Day Eight: Visit Studio B and The Country Music Hall of Fame
+Day Eight: Included Studio B and The Country Music Hall of Fame excursion

-Today's included excursion explores the sites, sounds and stories of country music.
-See RCA Studio B, where Elvis Presley, The Everly Brothers, Roy Orbison, Dolly Parton and many others all recorded, and visit the fascinating Country Music Hall of Fame.
-In the evening, there's another chance to catch more live music. and to make the very most of your holiday in the USA.
+Today's excursion explores the sites, sounds and stories of country music.
+See RCA Studio B, where Elvis Presley, The Everly Brothers, Roy Orbison, Dolly Parton and many others recorded, and visit the fascinating Country Music Hall of Fame.
+In the evening, there's another chance to catch more live music, adding to the pleasures of a memorable day.